 Mardi Gras Season starts every year on January 6th, also known as King’s Day, which is the celebration of the day the Wise Men are said to have reached the Christ Child bearing gifts.
 The season runs until Mardi Gras Day, the date of which changes every year according to the Roman Catholic ecclesiastical calendar.
 Most of the time it falls in February or March, and the last three weeks prior to Fat Tuesday itself are when things really get going in the Crescent City.
 Come midnight on Ash Wednesday, however, the festivities are over and it’s time to get back to business.

 Absolutely not!
-We only use your information for the purpose of getting the candy you order to its intended recipients.
+We only use your information for the purpose of getting your candy to its intended recipients.
 We do not sell or share any of your personal information with anybody else and we employ extensive security measures to prevent malicious persons from breaking into our data systems.

 Where is the candy made?

 All of our candy is made right on-site in one of our two Decatur Street store locations in New Orleans’ French Quarter.
-If you come to visit, you’ll see our candy makers hard at work every day making your candy right in front of you.
+If you come to visit, you’ll see our candy makers hard at work every day making your favorite pralines, caramels, and chocolates right before your eyes.

 When I call the 800 number, who answers the phones?
 Where are they?

-There are a few of us who answer the phones.
-We’re real people, and we work upstairs at our 334 Decatur St. location in the French Quarter.
+There are a just few of us who answer the phones.
+We’re real people, and we work on the 2nd floor of our 334 Decatur St. location in the French Quarter.
 That’s where all the boxing and shipping magic happens, right on-site, steps away from the kitchens where the candy is made, so it’s all as fresh as it can be.